 Appeals must be submitted in writing to the ACVIM office.
 Appeals should consist of a brief letter summarizing the reason for the appeal, along with any supporting documents.
 Appeals must be received by the ACVIM office within thirty (30) calendar days of the specialty committee's notification to the Program Director or the candidate of the decision being appealed.
 When an appeal is received, the Executive Director shall notify the Chair of the ACVIM BOR, the appropriate specialty President, the Chair of the appropriate Specialty Examination or Credentials Committee and the members of the Appeals Committee.
 The Chair of the appropriate Training, Credentials or Examination Committee shall submit to the Appeals Committee all data relevant to the appeal and a letter summarizing the reasons for the committee's decision.
-The Chair of the Appeals Committee will call a meeting to review an appeal and notify the Chair of the ACVIM BOR, the ACVIM Professional Liaison and the Executive Director of the results of that review within thirty (30) calendar days of the receipt of the appeal by the ACVIM office.
+The Chair of the ACVIM BOR, the ACVIM BOR, the ACVIM Professional Liaison and the Executive Director of the ACVIM office.
 The ACVIM Professional Liaison will notify the Program Director or candidate of the Appeal Committee's decision.